Laplacian Convolutional Representation for Traffic Time Series Imputation: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{issing} data imputation is a fundamental component to a wide range of applications in modern intelligent transportation systems (ITS), such as route planning, travel time estimation, and traffic flow forecasting.
-As a common sense, traffic data can be collected by fixed traffic sensors (e.g., loop detectors, video cameras, and radars) on a continuous basis, resulting in a sequence of time series for measuring the dynamics of traffic flow.
-Since real-world ITS often suffers from various operational issues, such as sensor failure and network communication problems, these lead to data corruption and missing values.
-Making accurate recovery on traffic time series data is important for supporting ITS applications, and still demands appropriate imputation approaches.
+\IEEEPARstart{M}{issing} data imputation is a fundamental component to a wide range of applications in intelligent transportation systems (ITS), including route planning, travel time estimation, and traffic flow forecasting.
+Typically, traffic data can be collected by sensors (e.g., loop detectors and video cameras) on a continuous basis, producing a sequence of traffic flow time series such as speed and volume measurements.
+However, the real-world ITS often suffers from various operational issues such as sensor failure and network communication disorder, leading to data corruption and sparsity.
+Making accurate recovery of these data is vital for supporting ITS, but it still demands appropriate imputation approaches.